bubbleboy14/cantools/README.md

 soft-truncating, and removing script blocks from text; and otherwise messing with strings.
 Also, CT.parse.timeStamp(datetime) goes a long way toward making timestamps meaningful to humans.

+## CT.pay
+### Import line: 'CT.require("CT.pay");'
+This module contains a class, CT.pay.Form, that, in conjunction with a tightly-coupled backend component (_pay.py), provide integration with the Braintree payment platform, which supports:

+	- PayPal
+	- Credit Cards
+	- Venmo
+	- Apple Pay
+	- Android Pay
+	- Bitcoin?

 ## CT.pubsub
 ### Import line: 'CT.require("CT.pubsub");'